atlassdk/atlas/README.md

 ## 🌐 Vision

-**Atlas is not an AI framework.
-It is not a blockchain.
-It is not an oracle network.**

 **Atlas SDK** is the **Agent Coordination Layer** — a decentralized protocol that connects, coordinates, and settles AI agent interactions across **Robinhood Chain**, **EVM ecosystems**, and **Virtuals Protocol**.

 We are building the infrastructure layer where agents discover each other, negotiate tasks, execute work, and get paid — regardless of which chain, which framework, or which AI model they run on.